Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule

-The proof of Proposition \ref{T:deltarimhookoptions} requires the use of abacus diagrams, which we discuss in Section \ref{S:Abacus}.
+The proof of Propositions \ref{L:eqvtCoeff} and \ref{T:deltarimhookoptions} require the use of abacus diagrams, which we discuss in Section \ref{S:Abacus}.
 Proving Proposition \ref{T:FacSchur} inspired the authors to develop a new polynomial model for equivariant quantum cohomology, which we call \textit{cyclic factorial Schur polynomials}.
 Cyclic factorial Schur fuctions are discussed in Section \ref{S:FacSchur}.
-Assuming these two propositions for the moment, we will now proceed with the proof of one-box associativity.
+Assuming these propositions for the moment, we will now proceed with the proof of one box associativity.

-\begin{proof}[Proof of Proposition \ref{T:BoxAssoc}] First we establish some notation.
+\begin{proof}[Proof of Theorem \ref{T:BoxAssoc}] First we establish some notation.
 Suppose that $\lambda, \mu \in \mathcal{P}_{kn}$.
 We will write